cMadan/ElGateau/README.md

 - Separate config file, get subject number with sys.argv, else can be passed in init call?
 - Test dev_mode functionality outside of Jupyter
 - Test integration with PsychoPy
-- Work out how to install with pip

 For current (unpolished) notes on the status of the project, see [Notes.md](Notes.md)